Algenol: Research and projects

 One of Algenol's primary research goals has been to produce four fuels—ethanol, gasoline, jet, and diesel fuel—at commercial scale from marine cyanobacteria using patented bioreactors.
-They received $22 million dollars of funding from the U.S. Department of Energy from 2010 through 2013 for a project to prove viability of algal-produced ethanol at commercial scales using carbon dioxide captured from industrial sources.
+They received $22 million of funding from the U.S. Department of Energy from 2010 through 2013 for a project to prove viability of algal-produced ethanol at commercial scales using carbon dioxide captured from industrial sources.
 From this project, they built a 2-acre system with over 6,000 photobioreactors and they were able to operate 4,000 of these for over 500 days.
 While this project made significant progress towards large-scale algal biofuel production, the 2015 report from the Department of Energy notes that it is "unclear whether closed photobioreactors will ever be a viable commercial option".

 Algenol licenses the DIRECT TO ETHANOL® technology.
 One of these licenses is with BioFields SAPI de CV in Mexico, which has access to over 42,000 acres of non-arable land in the Sonoran Desert in Mexico.
 Algenol has stated that they are discussing commercial "Direct to Ethanol" projects with several partners in the United States, South America, Israel, and Africa.

 A 2017 report from Biofuelwatch has criticized Algenol as a case-study of many failed algae biofuel ventures.